cosmologicon/maff/README.md

 x1, with a fade interval of dx on both ends.

 `maff.dsmoothfade(x, x0, x1, dx)`: double-fade with Hermite interpolation.

+`maff.fadebetween(x, x0, y0, x1, y1)`: returns the y-value such that (x, y) is linearly interpolated
+between the points (x0, y0) and (x1, y1).
+Works for vector-valued y's.

+`maff.smoothfadebetween(x, x0, y0, x1, y1)`: returns the y-value such that (x, y) is smoothly
+interpolated between (x0, y0) and (x1, y1).
+Works for vector-valued y's.

 ## Approach functions